Your role in clean sport

 - the importance of a 'mastery' approach, which reinforces skill development and improvement over winning

-- recognising the value of hard work and determination over cheating
+- recognising the value of mahi and determination over cheating

-As your child continues to develop in sport, and especially as they begin to compete at a higher level, they are more likely to be tested as part of our anti-doping programme.
-It’s at this stage that you should take the time to speak to your child about doping and what it means to be a clean competitor.
+As rangatahi continue to develop in sport, and especially as they begin to compete at a higher level, they are more likely to be tested as part of our anti-doping programme.
+It’s at this stage that you should take the time to speak to them about doping and what it means to be a clean competitor.
 It’s also important to know that you may be asked to be a representative for your athlete in the testing process.

 National Sporting Organisations (NSOs)

-We want to help NSOs protect athletes.
+We want to help NSOs lower their risk and protect their athletes.
 The most important way we can do this is to work closely with you to ensure that your athletes are well-informed.
 Historically, in New Zealand, well over half of our doping offences are inadvertent; clean sport education helps lower the chance that athletes will use a prohibited drug or supplement in ignorance.